christian-taillon/infosec-interview-questions/soc.md

 What's the difference between TCP and UDP?
 ```
 TCP - creates sessions, slower but reliable (unicast)
-UDP - fast but not grunted, shout (unicast,multicast,broadcast)
+UDP - fast but not guaranteed, shout (unicast, multicast, broadcast)
 ```
 What steps are involved in TCP handshake setup?
 ```